 Belimumab is for use in adults and children at least 5 years old.

 Belimumab may also be used for other purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, itching; feeling anxious or light-headed; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Also call your doctor at once if you have:

 - wheezing, chest tightness, trouble breathing; or

-Less serious side effects may include:
+Common side effects may include:

-- nausea, diarrhea, stomach pain;
+- nausea, diarrhea;

-- mild pain in your arms or legs; or
+- pain in your arms or legs;